mattpopovich/mattpopovich.com/_posts/2023-11-13-full-apple-watch-comparison.md

 * Series 7 adds fast charging and 1mm screen size (neither are worth upgrading)
 * Series 8 adds crash detection (hopefully you never need to use it)
 * **Series 9** adds a new processor, brighter screen, sleep apnea notifications.
 Newer series 9 [removed blood oxygen capability](https://www.reddit.com/r/AppleWatch/comments/199g8ag/finally_the_answer_to_if_your_apple_watch_will).
-  * This is the first "real" upgrade
+  * This is the first major upgrade over the 6
   * They also advertise a feature called ["double tap"](https://www.youtube.com/watch?v=pm-ZXg3uA0Y), but that is actually available in older watches as an [accessibility feature](https://www.youtube.com/watch?v=oDpIhooDyaY).
 * Series 10 adds a 2mm bigger and slightly better screen, water depth, water temperature.
-* Ultra adds scuba diving capability, twice as long battery, better microphones and speakers, better GPS, older processor
+* Ultra adds scuba diving capability, twice as long battery, better microphones and speakers, better GPS.
+But it has an older processor (series 6-8).
 * Ultra 2 adds a brighter screen, same processor as 9+

 Very few people will actually take advantage of the Ultra, but the extra battery life is pretty nice.

 ## Comparison Table

+This is probably what you came here for.
+The technical specification (tech specs) comparison table.
 The table is pretty big (75 rows, 15 columns) and is best viewed on desktop.
 I know there's a lot of data there (even more data at the "Full Detail" sheet).
 If this is too much for you, that's totally understandable.
-Stick to the *[TLDR / Main Differences](#tldr--main-differences)* and *[Choosing a Watch](#choosing-a-watch) sections.
+Stick to the *[TLDR / Main Differences](#tldr--main-differences)* and *[Choosing a Watch](#choosing-a-watch) sections for a simplified explanation.

 <iframe
 src="https://docs.google.com/spreadsheets/d/e/2PACX-1vSmwLfkBE_YfgQ97XL8FMw8loxC0H6in7IR4afRTdIgDUHx6-bPiXcsyNZUkRaAghxiqYAXui2RaXsR/pubhtml?widget=true&amp;headers=false"